christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch04_keys.md

 faster than on a general-purpose CPU.

 Another((("vanity pools"))) way to find a vanity address is to outsource the work to a pool of vanity miners.
-A https://oreil.ly/99K81[vanity pool] is a service that allows those with fast hardware to earn bitcoin searching for vanity addresses for others.
+A [vanity pool](https://oreil.ly/99K81) is a service that allows those with fast hardware to earn bitcoin searching for vanity addresses for others.
 For a fee, Eugenia can outsource the search for a seven-character pattern vanity address and get results in a few hours